Searches for charged-lepton-flavor violation in $\chi_{bJ}(1P)$ decays

 In 40\% of events, multiple $\y2$ candidates are formed due to photons from beam background and final-state radiation.
 For $\cem J$ and the control modes, we retain the candidate with the lowest $\chifc$, which selects the true candidate 98\% of the time in simulation.
 For $\chi_{bJ}(1P)\to \ell_1^\pm \tau^\mp$, we retain the candidate whose $\gamma_1$ energy yields an $M^{\rm recoil}_{\gamma_1\ell_1}$ value closest to the known $\tau$ mass~\cite{Belle-II:2023izd}, selecting the true candidate 75\% of the time.
-These best-candidate selections do not bias the analysis results.
+In simulated events, best-candidate selection does not bias the analysis results.

 To obtain the yields of the control modes $N_{J, \ell\ell}$, we perform unbinned maximum-likelihood fits to $\mrg$ distributions separately for $\GGEE$ and $\GGMM$ candidates.
 For both, we model the probability density function (PDF) for each $\cb{J}$ as a sum of two Gaussian functions and a bifurcated Gaussian function, all sharing a common central value.
 The central value and the widths of the PDF for $\cb1$ are determined by the fit to data, while the parameters for the $\cb0$ and $\cb2$ components are fixed with respect to them.
 We model each background distribution as the sum of an exponential PDF and a constant PDF.
 Figure~\ref{fig:ll} shows the distributions of $\mrg$ with the fitted PDF components overlaid.
 From each $N_{J, \ell\ell}$, we calculate the product of branching fractions for $\gc{J}$, $\cgy{J}$, and $\Yll$ as